-This Fellowship is run by the OB/GYN department of the Austin portion of University of Texas Southwestern.
+This Fellowship is run by the OB/GYN department of the Dell Medical School at The University of Texas at Austin.
 Supervision is provided by OB/GYN faculty who attend the clinics and are available 24 hours a day for labor and delivery.
 Fellows work concurrently with OB/GYN residents; the two programs share the workload for most service lines within the department.
 The working relationship between Fellows and Residents is excellent.
 Ultrasound training is an integral part of the Fellowship.
 This is obtained in several clinics dedicated solely to ultrasound, some of which are supervised by Maternal-Fetal-Medicine faculty members.
 Additional experience is obtained on L&D or in High Risk OB clinic.

 New in 2011, we have incorporated ALSO (Advanced Life Support for Obstetrics) training into the fellowship curriculum.
 Additionally, interested fellows are encouraged to obtain the ALSO instructor certification during the fellowship year.
 These skills are then put to use training the new Ob/Gyn residents in June and is useful to fellows after the fellowship ends.